Charles Keating: Anti-pornography activism

 In 1969, Keating's national reputation on the issue led President Nixon to appoint him to the President's Commission on Obscenity and Pornography, which had been begun under Nixon's predecessor, Lyndon B. Johnson.
-The majority on the commission issued a report which concluded that pornography does not degrade the morals of adults or cause crime and recommended that all federal, state, and local laws preventing consenting adults from obtaining pornographic materials be repealed.
+The majority on the commission issued a report which concluded that pornography does not degrade the morals of adults or cause crime, and recommended that all federal, state, and local laws preventing consenting adults from obtaining pornographic materials be repealed.
 Keating, Nixon's only appointee on the 18-person commission, was the leading commission dissenter from the report.

 In September 1970, Keating was granted a temporary restraining order from the D.C.
 Federal District Court to delay publication of the report, stating that he needed access to all the report's backing materials and time to write a dissent.
 Several days later, Keating was given the desired materials and two weeks to write his report by the committee.

 Keating filed his dissent, saying, "At a time when the spread of pornography has reached epidemic proportions in our country and when the moral fiber of our nation seems to be rapidly unravelling, the desperate need is for enlightenment and intelligent control of the poisons which threaten us – not the declaration of moral bankruptcy inherent in the repeal of the laws which have been the defense of decent people against the pornographer for profit."
 Keating wrote, "One can consult all the experts he chooses, can write reports, make studies, etc., but the fact that obscenity corrupts lies within the common sense, the reason, and the logic of every man."

-The Nixon administration tacitly supported Keating's legal efforts, and Counsellor to the President John Ehrlichman assigned White House speechwriter Pat Buchanan to help draft the dissenting report.
+The Nixon administration tacitly supported Keating's legal efforts, and counsellor to the President John Ehrlichman assigned White House speechwriter Pat Buchanan to help draft the dissenting report.
 The commission's majority report was denounced by congressional leaders of both parties as well as by the administration.

 The commission involvement earned Keating further national attention, which he used to push towards stringent behavior in Cincinnati.
 In 1969, Keating obtained an injunction preventing the showing in Cincinnati of softcore sexploitation master Russ Meyer's film Vixen!, claiming it was obscene, and the film was seized by the police the first day it opened.
-Showing of the film was successfully stopped in other parts of Ohio as well, and Meyer spent $250,000 in defense against Keating legal actions.
+Showing of the film was successfully stopped in other parts of Ohio as well, and Meyer spent $250,000 in defense against Keating's legal actions.
 Keating said Meyer had done more to undermine morals in the nation than anyone else; Meyer responded that "I was glad to do it."
 The Cincinnati Vixen! case was appealed and in 1971 the Supreme Court of Ohio upheld the prohibition.